Prugna21/memoQ/troubleshooting.md

 - **Problem:** Some memoQ-related files are either corrupted or missing from the computer.
 - **Solutions:**
   - Uninstall memoQ – every version for the affected users.
-  - If you have more than one, please delete the whole C:\Program Files\memoQ folder.
+  - If you have more than one, delete the whole C:\Program Files\memoQ folder.
   - Then install the memoQ version you'd like to use: https://www.memoq.com/downloads.

 ---